harisghafoor/LSTM-Encoded-Residual-Blocks-for-Interpretable-Time-Series-Forecasting/README.md

 # Time Series Forecasting using Classical Machine Learning Models & Deep Learning Models :
-The objective is to showcase my skills in Time Series Analysis on Public Datasets and to share what possible practical challenges one could face in time series forecasting & Classification.
+The aim is to showcase Time Series Analysis using Public Datasets and to share some practical challenges that one might face in time series forecasting & Classification.
+This repo is under development and experiments will be shared here soon.
 This repo is under development and experiments will be shared here soon.